AyudaEnPython/Soluciones/runestone/foundations_of_python_programming/18_10_chapter_assessment.md

 - [ ] B. a list with one item
 - [X] C. a list with more than one item

+> ✔️
+> Correct, 0 is not returned if the function is given an empty list.
+> Correct, a list with more than one item does not provide the correct response.

         ✔️
         Correct, 0 is not returned if the function is given an empty list.
         Correct, a list with more than one item does not provide the correct response.